 3. Register For and Take the National Council Licensure Examination for Practical Nurses.

 The Minnesota Board of Nursing uses Pearson VUE, a third party company, to deliver and score the National Council Licensure Examination for Practical Nurses(NCLEX-PN).5 Registration can be completed on the Pearson VUE website.6 Once the Minnesota Board of Nursing has reviewed the examination and determined eligibility to test, an Authorization to Test will be issued.5 This authorization allows the candidate to schedule and attempt the NCLEX-PN.
-The authorization is valid for 90 days, through the exam may be scheduled for after the 90 day window provided the exam attempt occurs within one year of the authorization.5
+The authorization is valid for 90 days, though the exam may be scheduled for after the 90-day window provided the exam attempt occurs within one year of the authorization.5

-If a candidate does not attempt the NCLEX-PN within the first year of application, the application will be retired by the Minnesota Board of Nursing.5 Once an applicant earns a passing score on the NCLEX-PN, a license in practical nursing will be issued within approximately ten business days.5 If the examination is not passed, applicants must submit a request to re-take the examination within eight months to keep their application active.4
+If a candidate does not attempt the NCLEX-PN within the first year of application, the application will be retired by the Minnesota Board of Nursing.5 Once an applicant earns a passing score on the NCLEX-PN, a license in practical nursing will be issued within approximately 10 business days.5 If the examination is not passed, applicants must submit a request to re-take the examination within eight months to keep their application active.4

 3 Steps to Become a Registered Nurse in Minnesota

 1. Complete a Program in Professional or Registered Nursing.

 To become licensed as a registered nurse in Minnesota, candidates must complete an approved program in professional or registered nursing.1 The majority of approved programs lead to the award of either an associate’s or bachelor’s degree.7 A list of approved programs can be accessed on the Minnesota Board of Nursing website.7 Candidates planning their education track can also view historical pass rates on the National Council Licensure Examination.3

 2. Submit an Application for RN Licensure by Exam.